Chart Color Schemes

 Housing

-Cammeray features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Cammeray features a more urban dwelling mix with significant apartment living

-Cammeray's dwelling structure, as per the latest Census, consisted of 24.8% houses and 75.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Cammeray stood at 29.5%, with mortgaged dwellings at 28.6% and rented ones at 41.9%.
-The median monthly mortgage repayment was $3,033, aligning with Sydney metro's average.
-The median weekly rent was $580, compared to Sydney metro's $0 and $0.
-Nationally, Cammeray's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Cammeray's dwelling structures, as per the latest Census, consisted of 24.8% houses and 75.2% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Cammeray stood at 29.5%, with 28.6% of dwellings under mortgage and 41.9% rented out.
+The median monthly mortgage repayment was $3,033, while the median weekly rent was recorded as $580.
+Compared nationally, Cammeray's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing